Qin Shi Huang: Economic reforms

-Qin Shi Huang and Li Si unified China economically by standardizing the Chinese weights and measures.
+Qin Shi Huang and Li Si unified China economically by standardizing the weights and measurements.
 Wagon axles were prescribed a standard length to facilitate road transport.
 The emperor also developed an extensive network of roads and canals for trade and communication.
-The currencies of the different states were standardized to the Ban liang coin (半兩, Bàn Liǎng).
-Perhaps most importantly, the Chinese script was unified.
+The currencies of the different states were standardized to the Ban Liang coin.
+The forms of Chinese characters were unified.
 Under Li Si, the seal script of the state of Qin became the official standard, and the Qin script itself was simplified through removal of variant forms.
 This did away with all the regional scripts to form a universal written language for all of China, despite the diversity of spoken dialects.

+Monumental statuary

+According to Chinese records, after unifying the country in 221 BC, Qin Shuhuang confiscated all the bronze weapons of the conquered countries, and cast them into twelve monumental statues, the Twelve Metal Colossi, which he used to adorn his Palace.
+Each statue was said to be 5 zhang [11.5 meters] in height, and weighing about 1000 dan [about 70 tons].
+Sima Qian considered this as one of the great achievements of the Emperor, on a par with the "unification of the law, weights and measurements, standardization of the axle width of carriages, and standardization of the writing system".
+During 600 years, the statues were commented upon and moved around from palace to palace, until they were finally destroyed in the 4th century AD, but no illustration has remained.

 Philosophy

 While the previous Warring States era was one of constant warfare, it was also considered the golden age of free thought.
 Qin Shi Huang eliminated the Hundred Schools of Thought, which included Confucianism and other philosophies.
-With all other philosophies banned, legalism became the mandatory ideology of the Qin dynasty.
+With all other philosophies banned, Legalism became the mandatory ideology of the Qin dynasty.

-Beginning 213 BC, at the instigation of Li Si and to avoid scholars' comparisons of his reign with the past, Qin Shi Huang ordered most existing books to be burned, with the exception of those on astrology, agriculture, medicine, divination, and the history of the State of Qin.
+Beginning in 213 BC, at the instigation of Li Si and to avoid scholars' comparisons of his reign with the past, Qin Shi Huang ordered most existing books to be burned, with the exception of those on astrology, agriculture, medicine, divination, and the history of the state of Qin.
 This would also serve to further the ongoing reformation of the writing system by removing examples of obsolete scripts.
-Owning the Book of Songs or the Classic of History was to be punished especially severely.
-According to the later Records of the Grand Historian, the following year Qin Shi Huang had some 460 scholars buried alive for possessing the forbidden books.
-The emperor's oldest son Fusu criticised him for this act.
+Owning the Classic of Poetry or the Book of Documents was to be punished especially severely.
+According to the later Shiji, the following year Qin Shi Huang had some 460 scholars buried alive for possessing the forbidden books.
+The emperor's oldest son Fusu criticized him for this act.
 The emperor's own library did retain copies of the forbidden books, but most of these were destroyed when Xiang Yu burned the palaces of Xianyang in 206 BC.